 When a transaction occurs between two participating parties, wallets are used as an encrypted electronic signature.
 Then comes the last process, ‘Mining’.
 It is a process of confirming transactions and generating new blocks and adding them to a public ledger.
 This gives value to the coins and is known to be a proof of work for Bitcoin.

 As we have covered earlier, Bitcoin is a medium of exchange and doesn’t require a third party involvement and gives you complete control over your digital assets.
 Bitcoin functions as a form of payment in several ways such as goods and services, in-store and online.

 In the present scenario, Bitcoin has become the most desired digital asset, in addition to a store of wealth.
 However, for it to be adopted by everyone, it needs to be used and spent so that users can purchase, gain and spend on whatever they want to for their varied purposes.

 Another big thing that is gaining a lot of traction is crypto debit cards.
 Their aim is to transform financial services while making improvements in transaction speed, cost, and privacy.
 They work just like any other debit card, easy functionality, and you can even swipe them at card terminals.
 They are often used by traders and miners, and long term holders.

 If you are wondering what was the need for cryptocurrencies, kindly note that the notion of the central bank’s control over the economy and rise in global prices was one of the major reasons behind it.

-Only a few users refer to Bitcoin as digital gold as it has several properties just like it and serves as a globally recognised store of wealth.
+Only a few users refer to Bitcoin as digital gold as it has several properties just like it and serves as a globally recognized store of wealth.
 However, the only thing pushing Bitcoin back is the lack of regulations, it hinders its mass adoption.
-Here’s hoping that all of this is regularised soon.
+Here’s hoping that all of this is regularized soon.